riken-aip/pyHSICLasso/README.md

 When using python's list or numpy's ndarray, Let each index be sample number, let values of each features for X[ind] and classification value for Y[ind].

-For multi-variate output cases, you can specify the output by using lit (`output_list`).
+For multi-variate output cases, you can specify the output by using the list (`output_list`).
 See [Sample code](https://github.com/riken-aip/pyHSICLasso/blob/master/example/sample_multi_variate_output.py) for details.

 ## Example